 Are your puppies socialized?

 Yes.
 We spend time with the puppies in play, during grooming and feeding time and we even get to hold them while they sleep.
-Nothing is sweeter than sitting in the middle of a litter of puppies, some sleeping and some playing and some coming closer for personal cuddles.
-They learn to trust us and to depend on us for meeting their needs all in preparation for going to their new family.
-We utilize the Early Neurological Stimulation exercises from day 3 to day 16 for improved health and exposure to handling by us.
-For a more in-depth look into ENS go here: link
+Nothing is sweeter than sitting in the middle of a litter of puppies, some sleeping, some playing, and some coming closer for personal cuddles.
+They learn to trust and depend on us to meet their needs in preparation for going to their new family.

 Do I pick my puppy or do you?

 It’s a joint effort!
 Many of our puppy families can’t come to us to meet the puppies themselves and depend on us to match the best puppy for their needs and lifestyle.
 Even those who do join us for a visit find that they depend on our input and understanding of our puppies to help guide the process.
 When the puppies are seven weeks old we combine our weeks of experience with each pup and some of the principles of the Volhard Puppy Aptitude testing to give us more insight into an understanding of each puppy.
 It’s at seven weeks of age when the picking process begins, and it’s time for you to choose your puppy.
 For more on Volhard Puppy Aptitude Testing go here: link

 What do I feed my puppy?

-Council House Goldens has been a proponent of the Species Appropriate Raw Food diet for our dogs and puppies for nearly six years and is very encouraged with the overall health benefits we have seen using this type of feeding program.
+We are a proponent of the Species Appropriate Raw Food diet for our dogs and puppies and are very encouraged with the overall health benefits we have seen using this type of feeding program.